Leaves Curling Up? [Main Causes and Cures]

 Gardening seems like it should be easy, right?
 Plants need water, sunlight, and fertilizer to be happy.
 Unfortunately, it’s not always that simple.
 Some plants have specific needs, and when those needs aren’t met, it shows.
 If you’re growing cannabis, you’re probably familiar with this.
 While cannabis grows like a weed (pun intended), it can be delicate.

-If you’re trying to grow high-quality cannabis, you have to meet all of your plant’s needs.
+Leaves Curling Up?
+[Main Causes and Cures] If you’re trying to grow high-quality cannabis, you have to meet all of your plant’s needs.
 They have to be watered correctly, they have to be fed specific fertilizers, and they’re very delicate to light.
 When any one of these things gets skewed, you’ll start to notice it.
 One of the biggest signs of improper care comes in the form of curling leaves.
 Are your plant’s leaves starting to curl?
 Don’t panic, it’s pretty common.
 There are a handful of reasons that your cannabis plant’s leaves will start to curl.
 We’re going to cover all of them, and how to fix the issues in this article.
 Keep reading to get your cannabis back on track!

 Heat Stress from High Temperatures

 When the environment is too hot for a cannabis plant, you’ll start to notice curled leaves, among other things.
 Sometimes, entire leaves will droop while just the edges curl.
 Other times, you’ll find that the leaves start to yellow, or that they feel crisp to the touch.
 These are all signs of heat stress.
 Heat stress is caused by temperatures that are too high for a cannabis plant to thrive.
 Heat stress can be experienced by both indoor growers and outdoor growers.
 It starts with curling leaves and crispy brown edges.
 However, if it goes on for too long, then the plant may die.
 These first symptoms, seen in the leaves, are the plant’s way of screaming for help.
-Ideally, the plants that you’re growing will be in temperatures reaching up to 82°F, or 28°C. In temperatures within that range, cannabis plants are able to photosynthesize efficiently.
+Leaves Curling Up?
+[Main Causes and Cures] Ideally, the plants that you’re growing will be in temperatures reaching up to 82°F, or 28°C. In temperatures within that range, cannabis plants are able to photosynthesize efficiently.
 However, as temperatures rise outside of this range, photosynthesis shuts down.
 When temperatures reach 86°F or 30°C, the plant cannot photosynthesize whatsoever.
 The results of this extreme temperature vary at the best, you have curling leaves.
 At the worst, new leaf growth comes in looking gnarly or misshapen.
 Old leaves start to break down, turning into crispy ends.

 Curing Heat Stress